what is ACCA

 Compared to ACCA vs. CA, CPA, or CIMA, the main difference distinguishing more of the scope of recognition and flexibility in ACCA.
 Whereas other certifications, such as CA and CPA, are region-bound in a way, the certification that is offered by ACCA is broader and thus internationally recognized.
 This qualification is very helpful for people looking to work in international positions or professions that require a global outlook.

 ACCA exam structure is based on three tiers, foundational level, applied knowledge, and applied skills.
+The course combines exams, ethics, and professional experience, ensuring a comprehensive path to becoming a globally recognized accounting professional.
 Here is the detailed information about all three tiers mentioned below.

 Foundation Level